In this article:

 - Recess time must be extended.

-- Standardised tests are not a measure of a students ability.
+- Standardized tests are not a measure of a students ability.

 - Textbooks shouldn’t be replaced by technology in high schools.